Macron pitches France as India's European trade gateway – DW – 02/14/2025

 Last year, Macron appointed a special IMEC envoy to shape the project and France's involvement in it.

-Indian analyst Swasti Rao said that while there was no doubt about how France can be a conduit for Indian trade with the European Union, Marseille is not the only port in the running.
+Indian analyst Swasti Rao said that while there was no doubt about how France can be a conduit for Indian trade with the European Union (EU), Marseille is not the only port in the running.

-"The port in Marseille undoubtedly has a large capacity but India is looking at the possibility of other entry points into Europe, such as Trieste port in Italy," she told DW.
+"The port in Marseille undoubtedly has a large capacity, but India is looking at the possibility of other entry points into Europe, such as the Trieste port in Italy," she told DW.

 Italy is also reportedly planning to appoint a special envoy for IMEC to deepen its engagement with the project.